 Why is There a Sound Delay on My Soundbar?

-Not only could there be a delay, the whole audio and mouth movements of the characters onscreen may be out of sync as well.
+When you’re watching content on your television, you notice that the mouth movements of the characters onscreen are out of sync with the audio.
 There are a few reasons why there could be such a delay.

-If you are watching a movie or show on Blu-Ray or other such players, a poor connection could be the cause as well.
-Our favored soundbars for dialogue and voice clarity may perform better, but it is still important to identify to the issue.
+If you are watching a movie or show on Blu-Ray or similar players, a poor connection could be the cause as well.
+Our favored soundbars for dialogue and voice clarity may perform better, but it’s still important to identify the issue.

-There could also be processing delays, which can happen with soundbars.
-This is more commonly seen with HDMI and/or optical connections.
+Soundbars could also have processing delays, but this is more commonly seen with HDMI and/or optical connections.

 How to Fix the Lag

-Before you can fix the issue, you need to identify the problem.
+Before even asking “how do i fix soundbar delay?”, you need to identify the problem first.
 Here are a few things you can do:

-- Check if there are any issues with other factors and not just your soundbar.
-Take a look at the TV and other media sources.
-Look for settings you may have inputted by mistake or check if your software needs to be updated.
+- Check if there are any issues with anything else other than your soundbar.
+Take a look at the TV and other media sources or look for settings you may have entered by mistake.
+Also, check if your software needs to be updated.
 That could cause problems too.

 - You can always restart the soundbar.
 As you probably know, this is one of the most basic troubleshooting steps with almost any electronic device.
-Look for audio reset or restart options on your device.
+Look for audio reset or restart options on your soundbar.

 - Check the settings on all connected devices to make sure they are all correct and compatible.